Critic of Graupner MC12

 Manual is not the best, especially for beginners.
 It consider many things as implicit.
-The core market of this radio being mainly for low experienced people, that manual goes totally aside the cible.
+The core market of this radio being mainly for low experienced people, that manual goes totally aside the target.

-This radio is the lowest cost of programming radio, it is simple and well manufactured, but i find it's ergonomy and it's manual badly designed.
+This radio is the lowest cost among programmable radios, it is simple and well manufactured, but I find it's ergonomy and it's manual badly designed.

 This is a very common model, and maintnance may be easy.